r-hub/blog/content/post/2025-02-01-lazy/index.md

 There's more details on `LazyData` in the [R packages book by Hadley Wickham and Jenny Bryan](https://r-pkgs.org/data.html#sec-data-data) and in [Writing R Extensions](https://cloud.r-project.org/doc/manuals/r-devel/R-exts.html#Data-in-packages).

-Note that internal data is always lazily loaded, and that data that is too big cannot be lazily loaded.
+Note that internal data is always lazily loaded, and that data that is too big[^1] cannot be lazily loaded.

 ## Lazy as in frugal file modifications